-The Remuneration Committee held three meetings in 2018 to discuss and make determinations regarding the remuneration policies of the Company.
+The Remuneration Committee held two meetings in 2020 to discuss and make determinations regarding the remuneration policies of the Company.

-The Remuneration Committee reviewed the Goldman Sachs Asia Bank Compensation Policy on 7 January 2019.
-No changes were made to the Compensation Policy for 2018.
+The Remuneration Committee reviewed the Goldman Sachs Asia Bank Compensation Policy on 12 January 2021.
+No changes were made to the Compensation Policy for 2020.

-Other Stakeholders
+Other stakeholders

-In carrying out the responsibilities of the Compensation Committee, the Chair of the Compensation Committee met multiple times with senior management during the year, including the Firm's Chief Operating Officer ("COO"), Chief Financial Officer ("CFO") and other members of senior management.
+In carrying out the responsibilities of the Compensation Committee, the Chair of the Compensation Committee met multiple times with senior management during the year, including the Firm's Chief Operating Officer ("COO"), Head of HCM and other members of senior management.

-The Firm's Chief Risk Officer ("CRO") presented an annual compensation-related risk assessment to the Compensation Committee, meeting jointly with the Risk Committee of the Group Board, to assist the Compensation Committee in its assessment of the effectiveness of the Firm's remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services Firms ensure variable remuneration does not encourage employees to expose the Firm to imprudent risk.
+The Firm's Chief Risk Officer ("CRO") presented an annual compensation-related risk assessment to the Compensation Committee, meeting jointly with the Risk Committee of the Group Board, to assist the Compensation Committee in its assessment of the effectiveness of the Firm's remuneration programme, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage employees to expose the Firm to imprudent risk.

-External Consultants
+External consultants